MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ### Adding equations
 Due to the inherent difficulty of equation numbering in Obsidian (read this [thread](https://forum.obsidian.md/t/automatic-equation-numbering-latex-math/1325) for details), there is no direct way to number and refer to the equations in Obsidian.

 The workaround that I have used requires creation of a separate note wherein only the equation is to be added.
-The note has to obey a few formatting rules, which can be automated with **QuickAdd** (read below).
+The note has to obey a few formatting rules, which can be automated with **QuickAdd**.

+The folder that you specify in QuickAdd wherein your equation note/block is to be created must be the same as `PARS['📂']['equation_blocks']`.

 #### Formatting rules of the equation note